geoo115/charity-management-system/docs/backend/API_DOCUMENTATION.md

 2. **Login**: `POST /api/v1/auth/login`
 3. **Use Token**: Include in Authorization header for protected endpoints

+Security note: Refresh tokens should never be stored in localStorage.
+For improved security against XSS, use httpOnly, Secure, SameSite cookies for refresh tokens and implement refresh token rotation and server-side invalidation.
+The server currently supports a JSON refresh flow for compatibility but we recommend switching to cookie-based refresh in production.

 ## 📊 **API Categories**

 ### 1. **Authentication & User Management**